TLCFEM/suanPan-Manual/docs/Library/Material/Material3D/Sand/SimpleSand.md

 The `SimpleSand` model is a simple sand hardening model that adopts a bounding surface concept.

-The detailed derivations can be found in [this](SimpleSand.pdf) document.
+The detailed derivations can be found in [this](SimpleSand.pdf) document. **The algorithm is correct but the theory needs validation.
+Your collaboration would be much appreciated.**

 ## Syntax